Work organization by Portfolios (Projects) and Teams

 Best practices to plan and assign work to projects and teams: one team – many projects, many projects – one team, etc.

-There are two ways to organize work in Targetprocess 3: Projects and Teams.
-You can have one team that works on several projects.
-Or you can have a large project with several teams working on it.
-Any crazy mix of teams and projects is supported in Targetprocess 3.
+There are two ways to organize work in Targetprocess 3: Portfolios (Projects) and Teams.
+You can have one team that works on several portfolios (projects).
+Or you can have a large portfolio for a large project with several teams working on it.
+Any crazy mix of teams and portfolios (projects) is supported in Targetprocess 3.

-Team has a name, avatar and a list of team members.
-When you create a new team, you can add people into the team from the pool of active licenses, or you can invite new people.
-In this case a new user will be created, and it will take one more active license.
+The Team has a name, avatar, and a list of team members.
+When you create a new team, you can add people to the team from the pool of active licenses, or you can invite new people.
+In this case, a new user will be created, and it will take one more active license.

-Project has a name, color and a list of members.
-So yes, people can be included both into teams and into projects.
+The project has a name, color, and a list of members.
+So yes, people can be included both in teams and in projects.
 You have an option to work without teams, but it is not possible to work without Project.